Latest sample galleries

 |This table shows a simplification of the amplification level being applied at each DR mode and ISO setting.|

-Using this method the DR modes do result in different Raw files.
-In the example above, the two files have different exposures, so the Raw data is different.
+DR modes using this method result in different Raw files.
+In the example in the diagram above, the two files have different exposures, so the Raw data is different.
 In the example below, where both shots have the same exposure, the DR200 shot has been amplified less than the DR100 shot, so contains more highlight information.*5

 |ISO 400 DR100 (Note the extra highlights captured with the reduced exposure are clipped by the 2X amplification)